kshreya2k/Greenhouse-Gases-Emission-Trend-Analysis/README.md

 ## Description

-This repository contains a Data Science project focused on analyzing CO2 and O3 emissions worldwide from 1970 to 2020.
+This repository contains a Data Science project focused on analyzing two datasets: Worlwide CO2 emission from 1970 to 2020 for popular countries and O3 emission with the highest [AQI](https://en.wikipedia.org/wiki/Air_quality_index) value over the world.
 The project aims to provide insights into the emission trends and their impact on the environment.
 The primary application of this analysis is a pollution viewer for CO2 and O3 emissions, allowing users to filter data by country.

 ## Data